Egggggg/lOSAngeles/journal.md

 TTY that can only output so far, kinda fucked up it pushes Jedd off the screen

 `print!` and `println!` macros that print to screen !!

+## Day 13

+Can now load ELF files and jump into them, still working on stack stuff